stephantul/nife/README.md

 ## Usage with sentence-transformers

-This is just the snipper from the `nife` library.
-Use this is if you don't feel like downloading `nife`.
+This is just the snippet from the `nife` library.
+Use this is if you don't want to download `nife`.

 ```python
 from pathlib import Path